ucalgary/inference-rules/README.md

 ## Design

-X is meant to operate like the D2W Rule Engine, but with Core Data control classes replacing EOF classes, and syntax based on CSS.
+Kevi is meant to operate like the D2W Rule Engine, but with Core Data control classes replacing EOF classes, and syntax based on CSS.
 D2W rules provide key-value inferences.
 Simple key-value objects—such as a dictionary—contain pairs of keys and values that can be retrieved by keys.
 For example, the following dictionary contains information related to configuring a search results page.

 ```
 {